danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 -   Weak calibration can be estimated:

     -   at a fixed time point
-        -   using slope as the coefficient of cloglog transformation of predicted probabilities in Cox model.
+        -   using intercept and slope as the coefficient of cloglog transformation of predicted probabilities in Cox model.
             Possible to determine intercept after adjusting for slope.
     -   global:
-        -   using slope as the coefficient of PI in Poisson model with log of baseline cumulative hazard as offset.
+        -   using intercept and slope as the coefficient of PI in Poisson model with log of baseline cumulative hazard as offset.

 -   Moderate calibration can estimated: